-Estrogen is a kind of hormone that has an important role in the health of women.
+Estrogen is a kind of hormone that has an important role in the health of females.
 There are 3 types of estrogen: estrone, estradiol, and estriol.
-They affect the sexual and reproductive development in girls and women.
+They affect the sexual and reproductive development in females.
 The ovaries make most of the estrogen in your body.
 The adrenal glands and fat cells also make small amounts of estrogen.

 Estrogen affects the health of all of these things: